feravolt/FDE.AI-docs/aiinfo.md

 - Clear app's cache files `/clear cache`
 - Clear GPU shader cache files `/clngpu`
 - Do extra system optimization - optimize ART cache, check FS for errors & TRIM it `/extraopt)
-- Do extra system optimization automatically in background every day at ~05:00 AM if device is charging & screen is off `/extraopt auto` | `/extraopt noauto`
+- Do extra system optimization automatically in background every day if device is charging & screen is off.
+HH is desired hour of execution in 24h format - if leaved blank it'll be triggered at ~05:00 AM. `/extraopt auto HH` | `/extraopt noauto`
 - Toggle Qualcomm stock settings script execution on OS start `/dontqcom` | `/doqcom`
 - Toggle background apps auto-kill when screen is OFF `/killbgapps` | `/dontkillbgapps`
-- Toggle device sensors behaviour in Doze mode `/toodozed` | `/dozesensor`
+- Toggle device sensors behavior in Doze mode `/toodozed` | `/dozesensor`
 - Toggle force Doze activation mode `/alternatedoze` | `/normaldoze`
 - Toggle more deep real-time system optimization `/aggressiveai on` | `/aggressiveai off`
+- Toggle automatic screen refresh rate changing if supported `/autorefreshrate on` | `/autorefreshrate off`
 - Copy current FDE.AI log as text file to internal memory `/dumplog`
 - Toggle vibration on FDE.AI execution `/novibro` | `/vibrate`
 - Toggle all main FDE.AI tweaks execution.
 You can leave AI/turbos mode only. `/donttweakmeplease` | `/dotweakmeplease`
 - Change your screen resolution adaptively.
-If used smartly, can greatly improve gaming performance in sacrifice of image quality. `/downscale 'desired lowered screen width in pixels'`, for example `/downscale 720` - will downscale your screen to 720p | `/resetscale` (It is possible to test this function - it will revert all applied changes in 10 seconds via `/downscale (for ex.)
+If used smartly, can greatly improve gaming performance in sacrifice of image quality. `/downscale 'desired lowered screen width in pixels'`, for example `/downscale 720` - will downscale your screen to 720p | `/resetscale (full)` (It is possible to test this function - it will revert all applied changes in 10 seconds via `/downscale (for ex.)
 720 test` command)
 - Toggle battery life cycle extender option `/greenbattery 'optional trigger value'` | `/fullbattery`
+- Change throttling behavior while charging device `/ignorethrottling on` | `/ignorethrottling off`